1_updated

 Birmingham Health Innovation Campus

 Birmingham’s immense potential for life sciences innovation, collaboration and investment growth has been officially recognised by the UK government.
-Birmingham has been ranked as the country’s leading high potential investment destination for data driven healthcare innovation (as part of the Department for International Trade’s High Potential Opportunities Programme).
-The Birmingham Health Innovation Campus (BHIC) has also been designated as the life sciences Opportunity Zone for the West Midlands – one of only six such zones in the UK.
+Birmingham has been ranked as the country’s leading high-potential investment destination for data-driven healthcare innovation (as part of the Department for Business and Trade’s High Potential Opportunities Programme).
+The Birmingham Health Innovation Campus (BHIC) has also been designated as the Life Sciences Opportunity Zone for the West Midlands – one of only six such zones in the UK.

 Opportunity location